MilosFaktor/aws--hands-on-lab-DVA/CI_CD_pipeline/Code_pipeline/README.md

 - Every push to GitHub triggers the pipeline
 - The pipeline deploys the updated code to **Elastic Beanstalk**
 - The live **Node.js application** reflects the changes instantly
+- Include a **Manual Approval** step before deploying to production

 ---